 There must be a way to put all these parameters into a common baseline in order to compare models’ fitness for a predetermined investment objective.
 Introducing the ROC curve!

 ROC is a graphical representation of a model’s ability to distinguish between sensitivity and specificity across multiple probability thresholds.
 In essence, we are looking to evaluate a model’s efficacy based on its ability to distinguish between True Positive Rate and True Negative Rate for a wide range of probability scores.

 The image below shows how a model distinguishes between true positive and true negative for a 50% probability threshold (designated as “cut off value”).

 A synthetic distribution of a hypothetical model which is able to distinguish very effectively (90% accuracy) between buy (true positive) and sell signals (true negative).
-The shaded area in which the distribution curves overlap indicate false positive (for the red region left of the vertical threshold line) or false negative (for the blue region right of the vertical threshold line).
+The shaded area in which the distribution curves overlap indicate false negative (for the red region left of the vertical threshold line) or false positive (for the blue region right of the vertical threshold line).